KarolDawidG/KarolDawidG/README.md

 # Who I am?

-I'm a computer science student and a passionate programming hobbyist.
-My goal is to become a full-stack developer using the MERN stack.
+I'm a passionate programming hobbyist.

 ## Here are the technologies and tools I'm familiar with: